rafasj13/OpenData-HandsOn-APP/README.md

 # HandsOn-APP

 Open Data Project.
-- Retrieves information about parking lots from the community of madrid
+- Retrieves information about parking lots from the community of madrid with an interactive map

+\hline

 1. Create a virtual environment
 2. $pip install requirements.txt